 The Greeks had chosen the Isthmus of Corinth as their next point of defense, which provided similar advantages as the Pass of Thermopylae, although it left Athens in Persian-controlled territory.
 After seeing what the Greeks had managed to do at the Battle of Thermopylae, and now without a fleet to support his invasion, Mardonius was hoping to avoid a direct battle, so he sent envoys to the leaders of the Greek alliance to sue for peace.
 This was rejected, but the Athenians, angry at Sparta for not contributing more troops, threatened to accept these terms if the Spartans did not increase their commitment to the fight.
 Fearful of Athens becoming a part of the Persian empire, the Spartans pulled together a force of around 45,000 men.
 Part of this force was made up of Spartiates, but the majority were regular hoplites and helots, Spartan slaves.

 The scene of the battle was the city of Plataea, and due to the Spartan contribution of troops, both sides were roughly equal.
 Initially a stalemate, the Battle of Plataea took place when Mardonius misinterpreted a simple troop movement as a Greek retreat and decided to attack.
-The result was a resounding Greek victory, and the Persians were forced to turn and run for Asia, fearing that the Greeks would destroy their bridge at the Hellespont and trap them in Greece.
+The result was a resounding Greek victory, and the Persians were forced to turn and run for Asia, fearing that the Greek forces would destroy their bridge at the Hellespont and trap them in Greece.

 Explore More Ancient History Articles